cp3402-students/project-2025-tr1-jcua-team4/documentation/deployment.md

 ### Changing Approval Sleep Timer
-1. In your PHPStorm theme project navigate to the root filename -> .github -> workflows -> production.yml
+1. In your PHPStorm theme project, navigate to the root filename -> .GitHub -> workflows -> production.yml
 2. Find the
    ```
    - name: Wait for Approval